 But is it generally true that pets are linked to the psychological well-being of children?
 Yes, according to an excellent review of 22 studies of the impact of companion animals on child development.
 While some of the findings are mixed, the authors concluded that growing up with pets is linked to higher self-esteem, cognitive development, and social skills.

 What is it about living with pets that makes kids better off?
 The authors of the review suggest several possibilities.
-These include the impact of pets on reducing stress, providing social support and companionship, and improving the communication skills of children.
+These include the impact of pets on reducing stress, providing social support and companionship, and improving children's communication skills.
 But a new study suggests a different answer, and I expect the results will be controversial.

-To study the impact of pets on children, the researchers used the responses from the households with at least one child between the ages of 5 and 11.
-Parents were asked a series of questions related to their child’s physical and mental health.
-Data from 5,191 children were included in the study; 2,236 of them lived in homes with a dog or cat and 2,955 lived in households that did not include any animals.
+To study the impact of pets on children, the researchers used the responses from households with at least one child between the ages of 5 and 11.
+Parents were asked a series of questions related to their children’s physical and mental health.
+Data from 5,191 children were included in the study; 2,236 lived in homes with a dog or cat, and 2,955 lived in households that did not include any animals.